RAJE-tech/Product-Detail/README.md

 3. navigate to /node_modules/react-inner-image-zoom/lib/InnerImageZoom/InnerImageZoom.js and set the initial state of isActive to true on line 255
 4. run npm start to start the server on port 3001
 5. navigate to http://localhost:3001/index.html to view the product detail microservice
-## Future Enhancements
-The product and cart ids are currently hardcoded.
-In the future, they will be set via a url parameter.